debops/debops/docs/user-guide/scripts/debops-exec/debops-exec.rst

   Path to the project directory to work on.
 If it's not specified, the script will use the current directory.

+``-E, --bell``
+  Emit an ASCII "bell" at the end of the :command:`ansible` command execution to notify the user.
+This might be useful during longer module runs.

 ``--eval``
   Do not execute :command:`ansible` command; instead print out all the environment variables and the command itself to stdout.